-You had a suspicion something was up with your body – could you be pregnant?
+You have a suspicion something is happening with your body.
+Could you be pregnant?

-You buy yourself a pregnancy test, before waiting for a quiet moment, to find out if it could be true.
+You buy yourself a pregnancy test to find out whether it could be true.

-As you place the test in your urine and wait for the result, your heart races.
+As you place the pregnancy test in your urine and wait for the result, your heart races.

 This is it.
 The moment you find out.